Anders-Lunde/Colocalization_Object_Counter/README.md

 3. Add “http://sites.imagej.net/ObjectColocalizationPlugins/” as the URL.

 ### Option 2):
-Download the .jar file (NOT the ...sources.jar) from url below, and put in your ImageJ/FIJI /plugins/ folder:
+Download the most recent .jar file from url below, and put in your ImageJ/FIJI /plugins/ folder:

-[Link to plugin JAR file](https://github.com/Anders-Lunde/Colocalization_Object_Counter/tree/master/target) (Click on the .jar file, and click "download" top right).
+[Link to plugin JAR file](https://github.com/Anders-Lunde/Colocalization_Object_Counter/tree/master/jar-file) (Click on the .jar file, and click "download" top right).

 ## Full description of the plugin can be found in the original publication: